Are We Eco snobbish?

 Westerners should not talk about theories without having a real-life experience, and one cannot turn opinion into practical work, however, experience by doing leads to methods.
 One cannot learn a bird to fly.
 Therefore, my recommendations include three-week waste management by doing, for example by living three weeks in one of the many landfills of India.
 Most probably be an eye-opener if knowledge of toxic and hazardous materials and the impact on the chronic disease of daily dangerous materials exposure.
 Get into the real life of Indian rag pickers.

 Waste management or correctly rag-picking is a significant source of income and essential for the survival of the poorest, more than 150.000 Indians lives in different landfills nearby the megacities.
 Rag picking or grown as ecosystems.
 Mimicking nature way of doing things, decompose waste, create a value of inanimate objects (energy) hardly any residue as it becomes materials for new structures such as housing, water storage when raining etc. For example, Chennai is, in reality, a vast ecosystem with a strategic advantage for the poorest, 60 per cent of the waste used by the rag-pickers who earn as little as 2 Euro per day.
 The same as it cost to park a car for one hour in a European or American city.

 Gandhi foresaw the waste problems

 Gandhi quotes are many, nevertheless, my favourite quotes of them all include a philosophical and environmental view that we are responsible for our actions on an individual level.
-Gandhi did not only talk about it, he did it.
+Gandhi did not only talk about it, but he also did it.
 Gandhi Said, “You must be the change you wish to see in the world”.
 Gandhi is not only famous for his non-violence philosophy but for creating liveable communities, he conquered the British Empire through boycotts, hunger strikes and other political means necessary not by violence.
 Maybe besides Albert Einstein Gandhi is the greatest man living in modern times because of his humanity and fearlessly and with compassion for people suffering fought injustice, racisms and class systems.